microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/outlooktask-get.md

 #### Request

-This example uses the `Prefer: outlook.timezone` header to specify displaying date-time properties in the response in Pacific Standard Time.
+This example uses the `Prefer: outlook.timezone` header to specify that the API should return date-time properties in the response in Pacific Standard Time.

 <!-- {
   "blockType": "request",